 You own a business

-You own a property in other states
+You own a property or real estate in other states

 You want to give or donate a portion of your estate to charities of your choice

 You have son(s) and or daughter(s) that are below the ages of 15 years old.

 If any of the following matches your current situation, You need to visit our official Queens probate & estate lawyer website to make sure that your assets and last wishes are properly executed the way you want.
 You do not want to put your assets at risk by not seeking help with a professional estate planning lawyer.
 It is in your best interests to secure your properties and assets by consulting an attorney.